Chart Color Schemes

 Kenmore Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects expected to influence the area: 2172 Moggill Road Townhouses, Woodlands Residences, Treetops at Kenmore, and Centenary Motorway Bypass.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified three projects that may impact the area.
+Key projects are 2172 Moggill Road Townhouses, Woodlands Residences, Treetops at Kenmore, and Centenary Motorway Bypass.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.